UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Let's use lists and convert them into a pandas dataframe.

 Tasks:

+- Use the lists given in the cell below toto make a dataframe.
+- Name the dataframe `family`.

 <codeblock id="04_09">
+- Are you using `pd.DataFrame()`?
+- Are you using the arguments `data` and `columns`?

 </codeblock>